laiboonh/haskell/Typeclass/README.md

 instance Read Bool -- Defined in ‘GHC.Read’ instance Show Bool -- Defined in ‘GHC.Show’
 ```
-#### typeclass declaration, functions of this type class and instances of typeclass
 #### Eq is declared to be a type class with a single type parameter, *a*.
 Any type which wants to be an instance of Eq must define two functions, (==) and (/=) with the indicated type signatures.
 ```haskell
 λ>:i Eq